moliveme/LeetCode/README.md

 4. 4-kth-largest-el

 Design a class to find the kth largest element in a stream.
 Note that it is the kth largest element in the sorted order, not the kth distinct element.
+Incomplete.

 5. 5-check-straight-line